 Otaru is a small port city located on Hokkaido's western coast.
 The city attracts Japanese natives and tourists alike with its charming environment.
 Visitors can walk along the Otaru Canal, which is the city's most popular attraction, or take boat tours through the area.
 At night, the canal is illuminated by dozens of traditional oil lamps.
 The light's reflections on the water coupled with the historic buildings lining the canal create a truly magical scene.
 After spending time on the water, visitors can explore Otaru's streets.
 The city is filled with museums, including the Otaru Museum and glass-blown souvenirs, products of its presence in the glass-blowing industry.
 Of course, with its history as a fishing city, Otaru has some of the freshest seafood in the area as well.
 The small city is swimming with memories waiting to be caught.
 Just cast your line.
 You’re certain to get a bite!

 Sapporo, Hokkaido's capital, is Japan's fifth-largest city and one of the most popular destinations in Hokkaido.
-The city shines during winter with its renowned skiing and snowboarding slopes as well as its annual snow festival.
+The city shines during winter with resorts offering therapeutic baths, renowned skiing and snowboarding slopes as well as its annual snow festival.
 The Sapporo Snow Festival takes place one week in February every year.
 The festival is filled with exquisite snow sculptures, warm food and beverages, and snow activities such as slides and ice rinks.
-The festival's jubilant atmosphere effectively combats the winter chill.
+The festival's jubilant atmosphere transforms the longest nights into a winter wonderland.

 The large city is bursting with activities, destinations, and culture, making it a required stop for visitors traveling to Hokkaido.